 The emperor presided here over cabinet meetings in this room.
 He ruled the Austro-Hungarian Empire, so Hungarians sat at these meetings.
 The paintings on the wall show the military defeat of a popular Hungarian uprising...not too subtle.

-[46 ] Frans Josef nurtured an image of being spartan and a very hard worker — this is his famous no-frills iron bed and portable washstand.
+Franz Josef nurtured an image of being Spartan and a very hard worker — this is his famous no-frills iron bed and portable washstand.
 While he had a typical emperor's share of mistresses, his dresser was always well-stocked with portraits of his wife, the Empress Elisabeth...or Sisi.

 Elisabeth, Franz Josef's mysterious, narcissistic, and beautiful wife, is in vogue these days.
-In the palace, you'll learn of her fairy-tale existence — her escapes, dieting mania, and chocolate bills.
-Sisi's hard-earned tiny waist was 21 inches around at age 50...after giving birth to four children.
-Her main goals in life seem to have been preserving her beautiful empress image, maintaining her Barbie-doll figure, and tending to her cascading hair.
+In the palace, you'll learn of her fairy tale existence — her escapes, dieting mania, and chocolate bills.
+Sisi's hard-earned tiny waist was 21 inches around at age 50...after giving birth to 4 children.
+Her main goals in life seem to have been preserving her beautiful empress image, maintaining her Barbie Doll figure, and tending to her cascading hair.

 Here in her bedroom, servants worked two hours a day on Sisi's famous hair.
 She'd exercise on this.
 Her bathroom was equipped with a huge tub — the finest anywhere — which rested on the first linoleum floor in Vienna...installed in 1888.

 In spite of severe dieting and fanatic exercise, age took its toll.
-After turning 30, she allowed no more portraits to be painted and was seen in public only behind a delicate fan.
+After turning 30, she allowed no more portraits and was seen in public only behind a gentle fan.
 In 1898, while visiting Geneva, in Switzerland, Empress Elizabeth was assassinated by an Italian anarchist.
-Sisi has often been compared to Princess Diana because of her beauty, bittersweet life, and tragic death.
+Sisi has often been compared with Princess Diana because of her beauty, her bittersweet life, and her tragic death.